-The true random is based on a chip that is integrated into the tamper device.
-The technology of the random chip is based on true quantum randomness from the shot noise of a light source captured by a CMOS image sensor.
+The true random is based on true quantum randomness from the shot noise of a light source captured by a CMOS image sensor as part of the tamper circuit.
 The pseudo-random generation uses the above true random seed and calculates the random number using the deterministic algorithm described in [16].